In this article, you’ll find answers to questions like:

 • One way to try dual enrollment is to take the Introduction to the College Experience class, available at all Palm Beach State campuses.

-“I love it, I used to teach it,” Johnson-Blake says.
 “It enhances the success of students.
-They do a mindful self-assessment and career exploration.”
+They do a mindful self-assessment and career exploration,” Johnson-Blake says.

 • Early college admission is available for seniors who have earned enough credits to graduate high school.

-• Regularly communicate with your counselor or mentor, says Lissade-Latour, who meets with her dual-enrollment students twice a week.
+• Regularly communicate with your counselor or mentor, preferably in person, Lissade-Latour says.

 • Lissade-Latour recommends applying to at least three schools: your dream school, one that’s a stretch and one likely to accept you.